tyrantlink/plural/docs/docs/guide/getting-started.md

   - Animated avatars will only be animated for userproxy bots (see [Userproxies](/guide/userproxies.md)).
     - This is a Discord limitation.

+## Other Config
+Nearly all config is done via the `/config` command, and all config options have built-in descriptions when using the command.

 ## Proxying in DMs

 In order to proxy in DMs you need to attach a userproxy to a member.